kurtsson/jekyll-multiple-languages-plugin/README.md

 ## 8. Changelog
+* 1.5.1
+  * Fix a bug (#70) where `site.static_files` would be empty on subsites if `exclude_from_localizations` is used.
+  * Some overall project enhancements and minor fixes.
+  * A simple Rake task is available to test the plugin, CI services now have something to run.
 * 1.5.0
   * Enables Liquid expansions within Liquid Tags.
   * The example website post language switchers were rewritten in an algorithmic way.